LongBu/AWS-MLS-C01-Study-Guide/README.md

 Production Variants
   * You can test out multiple models on live traffic using Production Variants
     * Variant Weights tell SageMaker how to distribute traffic among them
     * So, you could roll out a new iteration of your model at say 10% variant weight
+    * Can test specific variants by invoking them conditionally via the TargetVariant header (eg: EU vs US traffic)
     * Once you’re confident in its performance, ramp it up to 100%
   * This lets you do A/B tests, and to validate performance in real- world settings
     * Offline validation isn’t always useful